develosi/factor_fitness/README.md

 ### Heroku Deployment
 - Go to the [Heroku](https://www.heroku.com/) website.
 Register for an account and click on "Create a new app".
-- Setup a Heroku app within the Heroku dashboard - Type in the app name and select region the click on create app.
+- Setup a Heroku app within the Heroku dashboard - Type in the app name and select region then click on create app.
 - In Heroku, in your app, click on "GitHub" to connect to your repository.
 Type in the repository name as on GitHub.
 Click on "Connect".
 - Search for your repo (or sign in and connect GitHub account) and select this.
 - Then click "Hide Config Vars" in Heroku.
 - Go to the resources tab and search for Heroku Postgres.
 Choose the “hobby dev - free” option and submit the order form.
-- On the `settings.py file`, you will need to comment out the 'SQLite and Postgres databases' section and uncomment the 'PostgreSQL Database' section. (this is temporary, nothing should be pushed/committed just yet).
+- On the `settings.py file`, you will need to comment out the 'SQLite and Postgres databases' section and uncomment the 'PostgreSQL Database' section. (this is temporary, nothing should be pushed/committed yet).
 - Add the database URL from Heroku & migrate your models to the PostgreSQL database with:
     ```
     python3 manage.py migrate
     ```
-- Create a superuser with the following command, and fill in the required information.:
+- Create a superuser with the following command, and fill in the required information:
     ```
     python3 manage.py createsuperuser
     ```